alphagov/monitoring-doc/documentation/prometheus-design-principles.md

 Prometheus is a tool for collecting time-series data.

-  * prometheus is not designed for long-term archival
-      * though in practice, prometheis with a history of a year or more can and do exist
-      * it's also not designed to be sure you've captured every data point

 ## What Prometheus doesn't do

 [Julius Volz listed some things Prometheus doesn't do](https://youtu.be/QgJbxCWRZ1s?t=9m28s):